 SSL certificate migration from the SHA-1 to SHA-2 algorithm

-A signature algorithm is an essential part of SSL security and is one of the basic things that makes SSL certificates secure for different browsers, applications and software.
+A signature algorithm is an essential part of SSL security, ensuring that SSL certificates can secure different browsers, applications, and software.
+It's responsible for creating a certificate's digital signature, proving its authenticity.

-At this time, the biggest concern is for the certificate owners whose certificates expire after December 31, 2015.
-Starting January 1, 2016, certificates with SHA-1 are no longer issued and are eliminated from usage - they are considered non-secure in browsers and will return an error to the end user.
-The same goes for certificates that are signed with SHA-2 algorithm but have an SHA-1 intermediate certificate in the chain.
+From January 1, 2016, certificates with SHA-1 stopped being issued and are eliminated from usage.
+They are considered non-secure in browsers and will return an error to the end user.
+The same goes for certificates signed with the SHA-2 algorithm but have an SHA-1 intermediate certificate in the chain.

 Updated